Trade show meeting software

 After enough broken shows the requirements get clear.
 And every one of them has to hold up live, while the schedule moves.

-Every meeting, room, demo station, and person in one view that updates for everyone at once.
+Hold every meeting, room, and person in one live view.
 Not fifteen tabs.
 Not fifteen versions.

 A visual meeting scheduler showing a timeline of color-coded booth meetings across rooms